This program supports equity by highlighting the value of diversity in leadership.

 - Program participants will have required monthly readings, assignments, and/or activities to develop their leadership skills.

 - Program participants will attend monthly meetings where they will network with peers, as well as current leaders and mentors from diverse identities and a variety of industry backgrounds.
 The monthly events may include guest speakers, workshops, and/or activities to expand their leadership skills.

-- The meetings will take place on the 4th Tuesday of each month starting in January 2022 on the following dates:
+The meetings will take place on the 3rd or 4th Tuesday each month starting in January 2023 on the following dates: